simeonpashley/simeonpashley.github.io/_posts/2024-12-31-generative-ai-predictions.md

 ### 2. **Seamless Context Windows**

 Continuous context windows will redefine workflows, enabling AI systems to maintain context across vast sessions.
-This innovation, as highlighted in *AI-Driven Enterprise Development*, will be pivotal for professionals handling complex, multi-phase projects【55†source】.
+This innovation, as highlighted in *AI-Driven Enterprise Development*, will be pivotal for professionals handling complex, multi-phase projects.
 Engineers, legal teams, and creatives will benefit from reduced context-switching, unlocking new levels of productivity.

 **Key Indicator of Success:** Major AI providers offer systems with context windows exceeding one million tokens.